Softball Tryout Evaluation Form

 Softball Tryout Drills and Station Schedule

 Structure matters.
 When players know where to go and evaluators know what to watch, you get cleaner data and faster decisions.
-Here's how to set up stations that test each skill efficiently while keeping players moving.
+Here is how to set up stations that test each skill efficiently while keeping players moving.

 Preparation: Before Players Arrive